 Professional and Creative Writing

-Having good writing skills is more than a luxury – it’s a necessity in today’s world.
-Whether you are composing a cover letter, a blog, a white paper, or a poem, you will find that perfecting the craft of written communication is vital to professional success and personal creative fulfillment.
+Having good writing skills is a necessity in today’s world.
+Whether you are composing a cover letter, a blog, a white paper, a poem, or a story, you will find that perfecting the craft of written communication is vital to professional success and personal creative fulfillment.

-We are bombarded with the equivalent of the content of 174 newspapers each day, according to a 2011 study by the University of California.
-And that conclusion was based on information from 2007.
+We are bombarded with content equivalent to 174 newspapers each day, according to a 2011 study by the University of California.
+(And that conclusion was based on information from 2007.)
 To get someone’s attention, your writing must really stand out.

 Future careers, post-grad opportunities

-A minor in Professional and Creative Writing will enable you to develop research, writing, critical thinking, and communication skills, which are in demand in all professions.
+A minor in Professional and Creative Writing will enable you to develop skills in research, writing, critical thinking, and communication, which are in demand in all professions.
 You will also be well prepared to pursue graduate studies in a number of fields.